datapane/datapane/docs/README.md

 3. Mark the cell with the metadata tag `remove_input` so we only see the output.

-# Hiding input and/or output.
+# Hiding input and/or output

 Use metadata to show or hide input/output cells in notebooks.
 - `remove_input`, e.g. for cells containing preview code from `dpdocsutils`.